 Do you want to know how to buy futures and options?
 First, you need a broker that can do either or both, depending on whether you want to trade one.
 You may see that you need a margin.
 If you must use a margin account, ensure you’re good at trading both strategies.

 Tastyworks Options Trading Broker

-If you’re learning how to buy futures and options but need a broker, we got you.
+We’ve got you if you’re learning to buy futures and options but need a broker.
 But, if you don’t read any further, this is all you need to know: Tastyworks is the best broker for options trading.

 Despite only opening in 2017, Tastyworks has established itself as a world leader in options trading.
 With order execution times akin to the speed of light and commissions capped at $10 per leg, you’d be hard-pressed to find a better deal elsewhere.

 But there’s more to Tastyworks than lightning-fast order execution and cheap commissions.
 Unlike other brokerage firms that offer standard trading platforms and software, Tastyworks has geared its platform towards the options trader.

-Their entire platform’s geared towards evaluating volatility and the probability of profit both crucial factors in options trading.
+Their entire platform is geared towards evaluating volatility and the probability of profit, both crucial factors in options trading.

 And it gets even better; you can analyze multiple outcomes on your open positions.
 Within the analysis page, you can analyze the risk profiles of combined positions and see how a possible adjusting position will change that trade outlook.

 Perhaps you have an open position on Apple and want to know the outcome of an iron condor or butterfly spread.
 All of this is possible with Tastyworks.

 - Their analysis page tells you how much you stand to gain or lose if you adjust your open position.

-- ChartGrid allows traders to load up to 10 underlying on a single page.
+- ChartGrid allows traders to load up to 10 underlyings on a single page.